(Read about our ratings)

 Measurements can be found by clicking this link.

 The Rolling Stones occupy but a few square centimeters of my vast musical landscape.
 I’m merely using the launch of the Crossfade 2 Wireless Rolling Stones Tattoo You headphones ($279.99, all prices USD) as an excuse to give a fresh listen to some V-Moda headphones, which I haven’t reviewed since before the company was sold to Roland in 2016.
 The company was started in the early days of the headphone boom by DJ Val Kolton.
-They built a strong rep among headphone enthusiasts for sound quality, and among the stylish set for their cool looks and customizable cover plates.
-But when Roland bought them, the brand kind of shifted more into the pro audio realm, which I cover only sporadically.
+Its headphones built a strong rep among enthusiasts for sound quality, and among the stylish set for their cool looks and customizable cover plates.
+But when Roland bought the brand, it kind of shifted more into the pro audio realm, which I cover only sporadically.

 So yeah, there’s a Rolling Stones tongue logo on the side with the words “Tattoo You,” the name of the band’s 1981 album, which was their last to hit No. 1 on the US charts.
 It’s also available with a couple of slightly different Rolling Stones graphics.
 A new Jimi Hendrix version just came out, too.
 If this is the kind of thing you dig, then you dig this kind of thing.
 If not, you can opt for the standard Crossfade 2 Wireless headphones (also $279.99), which, for $34.99, can be laser-engraved with your own graphic design.